 The group of incredible survivors included parents whose children had been killed by drunk drivers, murdered, accidental overdose, alcoholism, suicide and freak accidents.
 The children’s ages ranged from 6-38 years old.
 When hearing the stories, I had a visceral reaction to being part of this “club,” but was also humbled by the greatness of these mothers and fathers.

 Most of what I share in this article came from this meeting, but also from my own experience of having lost a child and being four years into that lifelong journey of healing from deep grief.
+If you have lost someone you loved, then you may find comfort in giving them the send-off they deserve.
+If you are thinking about planning a special service but don’t know where to start, you may want to contact Riemann Family Funeral Homes who can offer their help and support.
+Don’t worry if you don’t live in this area though, there are other companies who can help you in your area at this difficult time.
 The following five tips can be your compass to help you navigate how to give support to grieving parents on a sacred journey they never wanted to take.

 1. Remember our children.